 Whilst we are currently focusing on building a client base of Australian companies, many of these companies have legal matters in other jurisdictions, and this is why we also have law firms registered with Lawcadia who are able to provide advice across Hong Kong, China, Singapore, the UK and the USA.

 In 5 years’ time we hope to expand our focus to cater to the needs of companies in many of these jurisdictions, including having offices in these locations.

 Who are Lawcadia’s founders and investors?

 I am the founder and CEO of Lawcadia.
-I have worked at Blake Dawson Waldron (now Ashurst) in Sydney, Freshfields Bruckhaus Deringer and Olswang in London and most recently McCullough Robertson in Brisbane.
-I also have considerable experience in the Asian legal market, having advised numerous Asian-headquartered companies on investments and acquisitions in Australia in recent years.
+Worked at Blake Dawson Waldron (now Ashurst) in Sydney, Freshfields Bruckhaus Deringer and Olswang in London and most recently McCullough Robertson in Brisbane.
+I also have considerable experience in the Asian legal market, having advised numerous.
+Asian-headquartered companies on investments and acquisitions in Australia in recent years.

 Lawcadia’s Chief Marketing Officer also played a pivotal role in the strategic direction of the business and the development of the brand.